saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Eg, unaryOperation(3, {it * it}) is same as unaryOperation(3){it * it}
 - An alternate to lamba function is **anonymous function**.
 - For eg, unaryOperator(3, fun(x:Int):Int { return x * x})

+### Lambda functions usage
+- In older Java versions, we used anonymous inner class for “When an event happens, run this handler” or “Apply this operation to all elements in a data structure.”
+For these cases, instead of declaring a class and passing an instance of that class to a function, you can pass a function directly.
+So lambda can be used as an alternative to an anonymous object with only one method.

+- Another classical use of lambda expressions: working with collections.

+>>> val people = listOf(Person("Alice", 29), Person("Bob", 31))
+>>> println(people.maxBy { it.age })
+Person(name=Bob, age=31)

+-  If a lambda just delegates to a function or property for eg. people.maxBy(Person::age)

+- Most of the things we typically do with collections in Java (prior to Java 8) can be better expressed with library functions taking lambdas or member(property or method) references

+### Syntax for lambda expressions
+- A lambda expression is always surrounded by curly braces.
+- there are no parentheses around the arguments.
+- The arrow separates the argument list from the body of the lambda.
+- You can store a lambda expression in a variable and then treat this variable like a normal function.
+- { x: Int, y: Int -> x + y }

+### Running a Lambda function
+- Using brackets after the body: { println(42) }()
+- Using run library function: run { println(42) }

+### Breaking down syntax
+- people.maxBy({ p: Person -> p.age })
+- The type can be inferred from the context and therefore omitted: people.maxBy({ p -> p.age })
+- You don’t need to assign a name to the lambda argument in this case.
+- You can move a lambda expression out of parentheses if it’s the last argument in a function call: people.maxBy(){ p -> p.age }
+- When the lambda is the only argument to a function, you can remove the empty parentheses from the call: people.maxBy { p -> p.age }
+- if the context expects a lambda with only one argument, and its type can be inferred: people.maxBy { it.age }

+### Lambda, capturing variables from the context
+- fun printProblemCounts(responses: Collection<String>) {
+var clientErrors = 0
+var serverErrors = 0
+responses.forEach {
+if (it.startsWith("4")) {
+clientErrors++
+} else if (it.startsWith("5")) {
+serverErrors++
+}
+}
+println("$clientErrors client errors, $serverErrors server errors") }

+###  member references, a feature that lets you easily pass references to existing functions
+-  A member reference has the same type as a lambda that calls that function, so you can use the two interchangeably.
+- - It’s convenient to provide a member reference instead of a lambda that delegates to a function taking several parameters.
+- people.maxBy { person: Person -> person.age } can be replaced by
+- people.maxBy (Person::age)

+### Using Java functional interfaces
+- Interface like OnClickListener has only one abstract method.
+Such interfaces are called functional interfaces, or SAM interfaces, where SAM stands for single abstract method.

+- You can pass a lambda to any Java method that expects a functional interface.

+### compile time constants
+- Syntax: const val FIRST_NAME = "Saurabh"

+### Anonymous functions
+- Used to pass function as arguments and/or return function as value

+### interface
+- Interface is similar to abstract classes but they dont have a state(properties), they only have (abstract)methods.
+- Methods in interface are abstract by default.
+- Abstract methods in interface don't require "abstract" keyword unlike abstract classes.
+- kotlin/Java support multiple inheritance ONLY for interfaces and not for classes.
+- In Java we extend a class and implement an interface.
+- from Java 8 onwards interface can have defined methdos, this allows to change interface without breaking code.

+### data class
+- Give default methods like to String(), equals(), hashCode(), copy() etc.
+-

+### object keyword
+- Used to create singleton
+- Syntax: object BookShelf{
+}
+- Name of class is the name of the singleton object (for eg. BookShelf)

+### anonymous inner class
+- using object keyword.
+- Syntax: var myIntance = object: MyInterface{ }
+- Used to implement an interface for an anonymous class.

+### companion object
+- @JVMStatic annotation
+- Syntax: companion object {}
+- Can be used for Factory for pattern.
+- used in place of static, as there is no static keyword in kotlin.

+### strong reference in Java/Kotlin
+- Default behaviour.
+- Garage collected when there are no references left for an object.

+### Weak Reference in Java/Kotlin
+- GC responsible to determine reachability for garbage collection.
+- Eager GC.

+### Soft Reference in Java/Kotlin
+- GC responsible for garbage collection.
+- Lazy GC(Only on OutOfMemoryError).

+### Delegated properties use cases
+- lazy properties: the value gets computed only upon first access;
+- observable properties: listeners get notified about changes to this property;
+- storing properties in a map, instead of a separate field for each property.

 **Note**: The convention is, if the last, or in this case the only, parameter of a function is another function, it doesn't need to go into brackets.